Friday, 1 May 2015

 There is also a dedicated webpage called The Edith Wharton Society.

-If you'd like to join in please add your blog or goodreads URL below.
+If you'd like to join in please add your blog or goodreads URL to the linky below.

 Spread the word about The Wharton Review by using #whartonreview on facebook, twitter and instagram.